Distance-Modding/Mod.LevelSelectAdditions/README.md

 * Saving a playlist no longer overwrites its display name with the file name.
 Instead, the display name can be changed with the *Name* button when in Playlist Mode.
 * Remember the last-accessed level set/playlist, so that the game will return to your original place after playing a level appearing in multiple playlists.
 * Fix scrolling bug in Advanced level select menu where you could only scroll to the very top or bottom entry.
+* Choose level sets and playlists as the main menu, allowing to randomly see a variety of menus without manually swapping them.

 ## Current Options